fatay/Kant.Identity/README.md

 ## Installation

 In appsettings.json file, we have a UserDbConnectionString setting.
-After setting the connection string, start the application on Visual Studio or you can use .NET CLI;
+After configuring this, start the application on Visual Studio or you can use .NET CLI;

 ```sh
 dotnet run